-The local sewershed area surrounding the site is serviced by the existing Grassy Brook SPS, located east of the subject lands.
+The local sewershed area surrounding the site is serviced by the existing Grassy Brook SPS, located north of the subject lands.
 A new regional trunk sewer is proposed along Montrose Road and has been designed to accommodate flows from the proposed development.
 Following its completion, the Grassy Brook SPS will be decommissioned and all flows from the local sewershed shall drain to the new Montrose Road trunk sewer.
-Records drawings indicate existing sanitary sewers along Montrose Road and Grassy Brook Road, directly adjacent to the proposed development.
-A proposed 200 mm diameter sanitary connection shall connect the site to the existing municipal wastewater infrastructure on Montrose Road.
+Records drawings indicate existing sanitary sewers along Montrose Road, directly adjacent to the proposed development.
+Record drawings also indicate an existing 200 mm diameter sanitary lateral present at the site's property line.
+This lateral will be used to connect the site to the existing municipal wastewater infrastructure on Montrose Road.
 Internal to the development, proposed sanitary sewers shall conform with minimum size and depth requirements per City standards.
 Furthermore, and in accordance with the Niagara Region Sewer Use By-law, a manhole shall be located along the site's property line for maintenance and inspection purposes.
-Based on City design criteria for sanitary sewers, the total anticipated sanitary flow from the proposed development was calculated to be 4.90 L/s.
+Based on City design criteria for sanitary sewers, the total anticipated sanitary flow from the proposed development was calculated to be 2.92 L/s.
 SCADA data, provided to WSP by the Region, indicates an available capacity of 9.5 L/s within the existing Grassy Brook SPS.
 While it is understood that all remaining capacity in the Grassy Brook SPS is reserved for the future South Niagara Hospital, it is theoretically feasible to service the proposed development under the existing local sanitary infrastructure, without a reliance on the construction of the future sanitary trunk sewer on Montrose Road.